 Departures is published by Meredith Corp. and owned by American Express.
 While American Express Card Member benefits are highlighted in this publication, including through the links indicated below, the content of this article was independently written by the editorial staff at Meredith.
 Other Departures content paid for by American Express is explicitly marked as such.

 While this spectacular island nation has garnered a lot of attention in the past year courtesy of Crazy Rich Asians, there’s much more to Singapore than immense displays of wealth, designer products, and luxury malls (there is indeed plenty of that, though).
-Between the buzzing street food scene in traditional shophouses, the peculiar but enticing attractions like Marina Bay Sands and Gardens by the Bay, Singapore is certainly rich—but its wealth goes far beyond money.
+Between the dynamic street food scene in traditional shophouses and the peculiar yet enticing attractions like Marina Bay Sands and Gardens by the Bay, Singapore is certainly rich.
+Take a quick look around, though, and you'll discover its wealth goes far beyond money.

 11:30 a.m.: Schedule a tour of The Intan, a private home-turned-museum run by historian and antique collector Alvin Yapp.
 Yapp has spent years dedicating his time to collecting precious Peranakan antiques, and he’s extremely knowledgeable about the culture and history of his people, who descended from the Chinese settlers that came to the Malay archipelago starting in the 15th century.
 You’ll have local tea and some small desserts, then get a full tour of the fascinating museum.

 1:30 p.m.: Grab lunch and sip on a glass of wine at Odette, a chic—and very Instagrammable—two-Michelin-star restaurant within the city’s National Gallery.
-You’ll feel instantly calmed by the soft pastel pinks and elegant interior decor, that pair perfectly with the modern French-inspired menu.
+You’ll feel instantly calmed by the soft pastel pinks and elegant interior decor, both of which pair perfectly with the modern French-inspired menu.
 After lunch, have a stroll through the gallery’s impressive art collection.

 6:00 p.m.: Singapore is famous for its unique attractions, like the infinity pool at Marina Bay Sands (it’s the highest infinity pool in the world, of course) and the miraculous Gardens by the Bay.
 Spend a couple of hours admiring the incredible man-made supertrees, and then wander through the two massive domes that house hundreds of plants.
 If you happen to be here after sundown, you’ll get to experience the thrill of witnessing one of the supertree light shows.